vladkens/twscrape/readme.md

 twscrape login_accounts
 ```

 `twscrape` will start login flow for each new account.
-If X will ask to verify email and you provided `email_password` in `add_account`, then `twscrape` will try to receive verification map by IMAP protocol.
+If X will ask to verify email and you provided `email_password` in `add_account`, then `twscrape` will try to receive verification code by IMAP protocol.
 After success login account cookies will be saved to db file for future use.

+_Note:_ You can increase timeout for verification code with `TWS_WAIT_EMAIL_CODE` environment variable (default: `40`, in seconds).

-#### Manual email verefication
+#### Manual email verification

 In case your email provider not support IMAP protocol (ProtonMail, Tutanota, etc) or IMAP is disabled in settings, you can enter email verification code manually.
 To do this run login command with `--manual` flag.